rehierl/abstract-properties/13-x-document-trees/13-1-tree-traversal/0-0-readme.md

 overall a sequence of disjoint child orders and thus non-hierarchical.

 Note that an **in-order** tree traversal is not in the focus of this discussion.
-That is because such a traversal will visit a node after its first child, which is why such a traversal is not order-preserving.
+That is because such a traversal is not order-preserving since it will visit a node after its first child.